-I’ve been in Tallahassee, FL on the campus of Florida State University this week for the 2010 edition of Seven Hills (And here I thought Florida was completely flat, there are at least 7 hills in this state and I jogged up them in the morning) Regional User Group (SHRUG) GIS Workshop.
-They were nice enough to invite me for to speak during the keynote which I focused on the disruptive nature of GIS.
-I was also able to sit on a panel that talked about the struggles that local government is dealing with working with the cloud, data sharing and cost recovery.
+I’ve been in Tallahassee, FL on the campus of Florida State University this week for the 2010 edition of Seven Hills (And here I thought Florida was completely flat, there are at least 7 hills in this state and I jogged up to them in the morning) Regional User Group (SHRUG) GIS Workshop.
+They were nice enough to invite me to speak during the keynote which I focused on the disruptive nature of GIS.
+I was also able to sit on a panel that talked about the struggles that local government is dealing with working with the cloud, data sharing, and cost recovery.
 Some of the SHRUG leadership team was also kind enough to take me on a walking tour of Tallahassee at night through the Kudzu.
 Fun times, fun times.

-There is quite the vibrant GIS community in the Tallahassee area.
+There is quite a vibrant GIS community in the Tallahassee area.
 I had a really good time meeting everyone and look forward to coming back in the future.
 Now I’m off to Denver for a little WhereCamp 5280 debauchery.
 I sure hope I packed a jacket!